Murrayfield Stadium

-Murrayfield Stadium (known as BT Murrayfield Stadium for sponsorship reasons, or popularly as Murrayfield) is a rugby stadium located in the Murrayfield area of Edinburgh, Scotland.
-It has a seating capacity of 67,144 making it the largest stadium in Scotland and the fifth largest in the United Kingdom.
+Murrayfield Stadium is a rugby union stadium located in the Murrayfield area of Edinburgh, Scotland.
+The stadium is owned by the Scottish Rugby Union (SRU) who has its headquarters based at the stadium, and is the national stadium of the Scotland national rugby union team.
+With a seating capacity of 67,144, it is the largest stadium in Scotland, the fifth largest in the United Kingdom, and the twenty-second largest in Europe.

-The stadium is the home of the Scottish Rugby Union (SRU) and is mainly used as a venue for rugby union.
+It officially opened on 21 March 1925 with a game between Scotland and England.
+The game was won by Scotland who came out victorious following a Grand Slam.
 The stadium hosts most of Scotland's home test matches and the Scottish Hydro Electric Cup final, as well as URC and European Rugby Champions Cup matches.

 Although primarily a rugby union stadium, Murrayfield has in the past hosted American football, rugby league and association football matches, as well as numerous music concerts.
+Currently, the stadium is known as Scottish Gas Murrayfield Stadium for sponsorship reasons.